What is the probability that a vaccinated person is shielded from Covid-19? A Bayesian MCMC based reanalysis of published data with emphasis on what should be reported as 'efficacy': MCMC based results

 The MCMC also provides results for the other `unobserved' nodes of the causal model, in our case $p_A$ and $n_{V_A}$.
 We refrain from quoting results on the `assault probability', because they could easily be misunderstood, as they strongly depend, contrary to $\epsilon$, on the values of $n_V$ and $n_P$, being $p_A$ a catch-all quantity embedding several real life variables, {\em including} the virus prevalence.
-We have however checked that our main results on $\epsilon$ are stable against the (simultaneous) variations of $n_V$ and $n_P$ by orders of magnitude (thus implying similar large variations of $p_A$).
+We have however checked that our main results on $\epsilon$ are stable against the (simultaneous) variations of $n_V$ and $n_P$ by orders of magnitude (thus implying similar large variations of $p_A$).\footnote{In other words, the gross result essentially depends on the ratios $n_{V_I}$:$n_{P_I}$ and $n_{V}$:$n_{P}$.}

 We give, instead, the results concerning $n_{V_A}$ that we expect to be {\em around} $n_{P_I}$.
 We get, in fact, respectively for Moderna-1, Moderna-2, Pfizer, AstraZeneca (LDSD) and AstraZeneca (SDSD) the following values: $89\pm 13$, $185\pm 19$, $160\pm 18$, $29\pm 8$ and $70\pm 12$ (note that the standard uncertainty is not simply the root square of $n_{V_I}$, as a rule of thumb would suggest).